 Several species of tropical hardwood are outstanding deck materials, and none is more enthusiastically received than ipe.
 Pronounced epay (rhymes with eBay), ipe is incredibly dense and hard, resistant to insects and rot and, best of all, is simply gorgeous.

-This ipe deck buying guide provides comprehensive information about ipe pros and con, ipe prices, deck maintenance and much more.
+This ipe deck buying guide provides comprehensive information about ipe pros and con, ipe deck prices, deck maintenance and much more.
 This guide and the others we’ve created allow you to compare ipe head to head with pressure treated wood, cedar, composite and the other materials you’re considering.

 What is Ipe Decking?

 Ipe is a hardwood grown in Central and South America, with a large percentage of it coming from Brazil.
 The wood is sold under other names including Brazilian walnut and pau lope.
 It has earned the nickname “ironwood” due to its extreme hardness of 3,600 on the Janka scale (compared with 690 for PT lumber and 580 for western red cedar).

 Due to its hardness, ipe is often used in commercial projects.
 Notable locations are the Atlantic City boardwalk and the Treasure Island Resort in Las Vegas.